Project-Counter/cop5/source/11-extending/06-reserved-values-available-for-extending-reports.rst

 Reserved Values Available for Extending Reports
 -------------------------------------------------

-COUNTER's `COUNTER Best Practice on Generative and Agentic AI Usage <https://www.countermetrics.org/code-of-practice/best-practice/bp-ai/>`_ created a new Access_Method and new Metric_Types specifically for reporting AI usage.
+COUNTER's `Best Practice on Generative and Agentic AI Usage <https://www.countermetrics.org/code-of-practice/best-practice/bp-ai/>`_ created a new Access_Method and new Metric_Types specifically for reporting AI usage.
 These values are OPTIONAL extensions for inclusion in COUNTER Reports only when called for.

 .. only:: latex